devcontainers/devcontainers.github.io/_implementors/templates.md

 index: 7
 ---

-Development container "Templates" are source files packaged together that encode configuration for a complete development environment.
+**Development Container Templates** are source files packaged together that encode configuration for a complete development environment.
 A Template can be used in a new or existing project, and a [supporting tool](/supporting) will use the configuration from the Template to build a development container.

 The configuration is placed in a [`.devcontainer.json`](/implementors/json_reference#devcontainerjson) which can also reference other files within the Template.
 Alternatively, `.devcontainer/devcontainer.json` can also be used if the container needs to reference other files, such as a `Dockerfile` or `docker-compose.yml`.
 A Template can also provide additional source files (eg: boilerplate code or a [lifecycle script](/implementors/json_reference/#lifecycle-scripts)).